shriya22/first_version_indproj/finalversion.md

 This can aid us in getting a better understanding of which police district has higher violations.This can really help reduce speed violations if the respective poilce stations can take certain actions towards it.It would help to know exactly which addresses have many speed violations and which police district it comes under.

 As the zip codes present in the speed violation dataset was incorrect,I first tried to merge police station data set by using the zip codes obtained from the ward offices dataset([ward datset](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Ward-Offices/htai-wnw4)) with the zip codes in the police station dataset, but this contained a lot of null values.So this would not result in a very accurate analysis.
-Hence my approach was to allocate the police district closest to the location of violations happening.
+Hence my approach was to allocate the police district closest to the location of violations happening.To achieve this I used python's cKDTree from scipy package and found the nearest location based on latitudes and longitudes provided on both the data sets.
+Then concatinated that column to the speed violations data set.
+Finally merged the dataset based on the district.

-I have attached an ipynb file in my repository.
+I have attached an ipynb file in my repository for the code.

 ## *General Changes made*: